Student-centric advice and objective recommendations

 Franchise and corporate locations

-We should note that of course not all Papa Johns are owned by Papa Johns themselves.
-Some locations will be privately owned franchises of the restaurant.
-If you are applying to work at Papa Johns in hopes of gaining entry into their Dough and Degrees program, you should be sure to understand how the Dough and Degree programs may look slightly different at a franchise location.
+We should note that, of course, not all Papa Johns are owned by the brand itself.
+Some locations will be privately owned franchises of the restaurant, which means it may have different rules and practices.
+If you are applying to work at Papa Johns in hopes of gaining entry into their Dough and Degrees program, you should be sure to understand how the programs may look slightly different at a franchise location.

 Prior college credit